• English

-The Montaza Palace gardens are located at the eastern edge of Alexandria on the north coast of Egypt.
-The complex, which is around from 360 acres in size, is a beautiful property that overlooks Al Montaza Gulf.
+The Montaza Palace Gardens are located at the eastern edge of Alexandria on the north coast of Egypt.
+The complex, around 360 acres, is a beautiful property that overlooks Al Montaza Gulf.
 The complex also contains five beaches for swimming: Aida, Cleopatra, Vanessa, Semiramis, and the private beach of Helnan Palestine Hotel.

 There's all sorts of fun to be had in Montaza.
-One great option is to take a boat ride and see the gardens from the water.
-Other awesome marine activities are waterskiing, diving, snorkeling, or even just chilling out in front of the ocean.
+One excellent option is to take a boat ride and see the gardens from the water.
+Other awesome marine activities are waterskiing, diving, snorkeling, or just chilling out in front of the ocean.

 History Of The Montaza Gardens Complex